hannelejanhonen/Personal-website/README.md

 # Personal-website
-Website is still in early development and for learning web development.
+This is still in early development and for learning web development.

+Built with HTML, CSS3, JavaScript and Bootstrap.